Home > EDI Codes > EDI 856

 EDI 856 Definition

-An EDI 856 transaction known as an Advance Shipping Notice or ASN is used to communicate the contents of a fulfilment of an order between trading partners.
+An EDI 856 transaction, also known as an Advance Shipping Notice or ASN is used to communicate the contents of a fulfilment of an order between trading partners.
 A supplier sends an ASN in advance to inform the trading partner that shipment is on the way so that the trading partner can receive the merchandise, track inbound inventory and plan resources ahead in time.
 Suppliers requiring ASNs may also require GS1-128 barcode labels that contain the supplier’s vendor, carton and ASN number.

 What EDI 856 Represents in Real Life